 *Integration and Testing

 All the units developed in the implementation phase are integrated into a system after testing of each unit.
 Post integration the entire system is tested for any faults and failures.
-In our project “” finally all modules are integrated as a one system.
+In our project “Aahar” finally all modules are integrated as a one system.
 All the possible failures which can be generated in Aahar is tested in this phase like the idea of transportation from hostel to NGO.
 Are hostels, going to agree for transportation on food.

 *Performance